vector-man/tinyips/README.md

 About LibIPS.NET
 ================
 tinyIPS uses LibIPS.NET, a .NET library for 'International Patching System' (IPS) patches.
-It is based on the source code of 'flips,' that was originally created by Alcaro.
+It is based on the source code of 'flips,' that was originally written in C++ and created by Alcaro.
 You can read more about his version on this forum: http://www.smwcentral.net/?p=viewthread&t=61289

 LibIPS.NET's project page is located here: https://github.com/vector-man/LibIPS.NET (Please contribute changes to the library on this page.)